nasa/Transform-to-Open-Science/_posts/2022-01-01-advance-open-science.md

 ## Contribute to our GitHub repo

 Our GitHub repository ("repo") is a one-stop shop for uncovering the many resources for open science that the TOPS team has put together!
-Our repo is also the base of our [JupyterBook](https://nasa.github.io/Transform-to-Open-Science/) (draws from the same content as in the base GitHub repo, but in a more reader-friendly format!) and our website (build using a [free Jekyll template](https://jekyllthemes.io) in conjunction with [GitHub Pages](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)).
+Our repo is also the base of our website (built using a [free Jekyll template](https://jekyllthemes.io) in conjunction with [GitHub Pages](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)).
 Read on to learn more about how to use and help us maintain our GitHub repo so that it stays relevant for the open science community!

 ### Types of contributions